protontypes/open-sustainable-technology/README.md

 - [The REgional Model of INvestments and Development](https://github.com/remindmodel/remind) - A modular open source multi-regional model incorporating the economy, the climate system and a detailed representation of the energy sector.
 - [WHAT-IF](https://github.com/RaphaelPB/WHAT-IF) - Water, Hydropower, Agriculture Tool for Investment and Financing decision support tool.
 - [r2dii.match](https://github.com/RMI-PACTA/r2dii.match) - These tools implement in R a fundamental part of the software PACTA (Paris Agreement Capital Transition Assessment), which is a free tool that calculates the alignment between financial portfolios and climate scenarios.
+- [r2dii.analysis](https://github.com/RMI-PACTA/r2dii.analysis) - These tools help you to assess if a financial portfolio aligns with climate goals.
 - [SBTi Temperature Alignment tool](https://github.com/ScienceBasedTargets/SBTi-finance-tool) - Helps companies and financial institutions to assess the temperature alignment of current targets, commitments, and investment and lending portfolios, and to use this information to develop targets for official validation.
 - [Real-Impact-Tracker-Methodology](https://github.com/realimpat/Real-Impact-Tracker-Methodology/) - A methodology to assess the Real Impact of funds on social and environmental issues.
 - [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl) - Used to perform cost-benefit and cost-effectiveness analyses of greenhouse gas emission reduction policies.